 These barriers included incompatibilities between the library setting and the teaching approach, difficulties in using traditional evaluation methods in library settings, and difficulties recruiting and maintaining youth participation (Nelson, 2008).
 Building on these findings, a significant part of the Media MashUp project is dedicated to developing a better understanding of the organizational change that needs to occur in libraries to adapt to the emerging paradigm of the early 21st century literacy needs.

 During the course of the project we learned many things about how run effective workshops in libraries.
-The findings that came out of the project is posted on the Hennepin County Library's Extranet.
-Keith and Jennifer have also written about technology workshops for youth in Technology and Literacy: 21st Century Library Programming for Children and Teens, which will be published by ALA Editions in fall 2011.
-You can pre-order a copy here.
+Keith and Jennifer have also written about technology workshops for youth in Technology and Literacy: 21st Century Library Programming for Children and Teens, which was published by ALA Editions in fall 2011.
+You can order a copy here or on Amazon here